Louis Ferreira Web Site

 He was born on February 20, 1966 in Terceira, Azores, Portugal, and emigrated with his parents to Canada early in his life.
 He grew up in the Jane and Finch neighborhood in North York, Ontario.
 Ferreira went by the stage name Justin Louis for 25 years until his Portuguese-born mother died in 2008, after which he went back to his birth name.

 In 2011 he became known as “The Voice of Mazda”, voicing a series of commercials for their national campaign for two years.
-Other voiceover work includes Police Officer Vince on “The Dating Guy” and Chet in the episode Hyde and Go Shriek in the animated children's series Tales from the Cryptkeeper, plus many other commercial voice-over acts.
+Other voiceover work includes Police Officer Vince on “The Dating Guy”, Chet in the episode Hyde and Go Shriek in the animated children's series Tales from the Cryptkeeper and characters in the video game Dead Rising 4, plus many other commercial voice-over acts.

 Ferreira won the Best Actor Award for his portrayal of Robert (Duke) Romano in Fallen Arches at the Chicago Alt.Film Fest in 1999.
 In 2008, he won the Gemini Award for Best Performance by an Actor in a Continuing Leading Dramatic Role for his work portraying the serial killer Ray Prager in Durham County.
 He was nominated for the same award in 2010 for the role of Colonel Everett Young on Stargate Universe.
 In 2014 and 2015 he won the Leo Award for Best Lead Performance by a Male in a Dramatic Series for his performance as Oscar Vega in Motive.